nicholaswilde/recipes/docs/cookies-and-bars/healthy-carrot-cookies.md

 ### Step 7

-To make the glaze, combine the confectioners' sugar, 1 to 2 tsp unsweetened oat milk and cinnamon in a bowl.
+To make the glaze, combine the confectioners' sugar, 1 to 2 tsp [unsweetened oat milk][1] and cinnamon in a bowl.
 Drizzle a small amount over cookies, then let dry.

 ## :link: Source

 - Applied Kitchen

+[1]: <../beverages/oat-milk.md>